MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 * **SharePoint**: A SharePoint page you want to surface in Teams.

 You can map and follow the appropriate guideline applicable to your integration scenario.
-This document gives an overview of Teams capabilities, share-point requirements for file and data storage, API requirements, authentication and deep-linking of your app with Teams.
+This document gives an overview of Teams capabilities, share-point requirements for file and data storage, API requirements, authentication, and deep-linking of your app with Teams.

 ## Get to know Teams platform capabilities